stathisar/SN-Computer-Science-Seismic-Intensity-Social-Networks/README.md

 Sample data, are included.

-More information can be found at e.arapostathis@gmail.com
+For more information please contact at: e.arapostathis@gmail.com